Clinical syndromes of stunned or hibernating myocardium

 In patients with the latter disorder, LV function may improve markedly and mortality may be reduced following successful coronary revascularization.
 The time course of recovery is variable.

 The clinical syndromes associated with stunned and hibernating myocardium and the methods used to detect stunned myocardium will be reviewed here.
 The pathophysiology of these disorders and the diagnosis and treatment of hibernating myocardium are discussed separately.
-(See "Pathophysiology of stunned or hibernating myocardium" and "Evaluation of hibernating myocardium" and "Diagnosis and management of ischemic cardiomyopathy".)
+(See "Pathophysiology of stunned or hibernating myocardium" and "Evaluation of hibernating myocardium" and "Ischemic cardiomyopathy: Treatment and prognosis".)

 - Rahimtoola SH.
 The hibernating myocardium in ischaemia and congestive heart failure.
 Eur Heart J 1993; 14 Suppl A:22.